 Why write a market research brief?

 Writing and agreeing a market research brief clarifies your research needs.
 It also makes sure your colleagues are on-board with your ideas.
-In turn this helps an agency write a better research proposal, deliver more useful research and achieve your desired business outcomes!
+In turn this helps an agency write a better research proposal and deliver more useful research.
+In turn it helps you improve your marketing and achieve your desired business outcomes!
 Here are some questions to consider and headings to structure your brief.

 Background to brief